markaaronslater/NMT/readme.md

 -support for more language pairs and translation directions

-**model features**:

--attention mechanism.

--both beam search and greedy search inference algorithms.

--extraction and application of either word-level or subword-level model vocabularies.

--**efficiency**:
+**optimally efficient:**

--optimally efficient, i.e., no unnecessary loops in training and inference code.
+* no unnecessary loops in training and inference code.

--intelligent batching is performed so that the number of pad tokens (in batches of variable-length sequences) is minimized during both training (where batches are converted to PackedSequence objects) and inference.
+* implements intelligent batching so that number of pad tokens in batches (which contain variable-length sequences) is minimized for both training and inference.

--**flexibility**:
+* training uses PackedSequence objects to avoid needless computation inside lstm layer(s).

+**supports variety of model, training and prediction features:**
+* scaled and standard dot product attention mechanisms.
+* both beam search and greedy search inference algorithms.
+* extraction and application of either word-level or subword-level model vocabularies.

+**highly flexible and easily configurable:**
--can easily specify hyperparameter settings and architectural variations through set of configuration files (see options below).
+* specify hyperparameter settings and architectural variations through set of configuration files (see options below). config-importer ensures combination of settings is valid (raises assertion error).

--robust:

--high degree of model flexibility controlled with set of configuration files that set hyperparameters, architectural variations, etc.
+**robust and convienient:**

--training algorithm performs early-stopping and, when run in Google Colab notebook, saves both most-recent (so can resume training at later date, gracefully recover from Colab runtime disconnections, etc.) and best-so-far (so can extract for later predicting test set, etc.) model checkpoints in Google Drive.
+* training algorithm performs early-stopping and saves both "most-recent" (so can resume training at later date, or gracefully recover from Colab runtime disconnections, etc.) and "best-so-far" (so can extract for later predicting test set, etc.) model checkpoints in Google Drive.

 -all preprocessing performed starting from parallel set of train files, train.de and train.en, where line i of train.en is the ground-truth English translation of line i of train.de.
 Calls a series of pre-trained Stanford CoreNLP (Stanza) processors that perform tokenization, multi-word token expansion, and part-of-speech tagging on each corpus.
 This part-of-speech information is then leveraged by truecasing algorithm that employs linguistic heuristics to decide whether or not to convert a word to lowercase (so that a word's meaning is not distributed across capitalized and lower-case embeddings, size of vocabulary is reduced, etc.).
 These truecased corpuses of words are then optionally segmented into corpuses of subwords (employing byte-pair-encodings of https://github.com/rsennrich/subword-nmt-nmt).
 Lastly, intelligent batching is performed so that the number of pad tokens (in batches of variable-length sequences) is minimized during both training and inference, and so that PackedSequence objects can be used. coming soon: additional preprocessing steps, such as compound-splitting and punctuation-collapsing.

 possible configuration settings:
-(do not worry about passing an invalid combination of settings, bc constrain_configs() will raise an assertion error for you).
-(default settings shown after '=', and all possible options in [...] inside comments. if omitted, then if default is an int or boolean, must set as an int or boolean, respectively, and if default is a float, can set as int or float).

 Encoder Options | Default Setting | Possible Settings | Comments
 ------| --------- | --------- | --------------------------------------